The capital city of Lithuania

 Today very little is made out of that dark legacy in Lithuania

 .
 It's basically left to a small Jewish community that remains in the city to look after the few memorial sites and museums that do exist.
 Officially, the pitch-black dark chapters of Lithuanian history and its role in the Holocaust are barely acknowledged otherwise.
-Much more, indeed disproportionally more, is made of the Lithuanians' suffering under the Soviet regime (see especially the so-called “Genocide Victims' Museum
+Much more, indeed disproportionally more, is made of the Lithuanians' suffering under the Soviet regime (see especially the Museum of Occupations and Freedom Fights

 Of course, the Soviet era WAS repressive, no doubt about it, and thousands were deported to Siberian gulags